vmthunder/spec/cachegroup.rst

 https://blueprints.launchpad.net/nova/+spec/add-cachegroup-support

+Cache is desirable when we do read/write with conventional hard disk drive.
-Local cache is desirable when we do read/write with remote storage servers.
-We propose to add cache support in nova to use the local storage of compute nodes as cache for remote cinder volumes.
+There are some block level cache solutions, such as bcache, dm-cache, flashcache, lvm-cache, use SSD as cache of HDD.
+As an analogy, when we do I/O with remote storage servers, local cache is also helpful to reduce latency and improve throughput.
+So we propose to add local cache support in nova to use the storage of compute nodes as cache for remote cinder volumes.

 Problem description
 ===================